Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates

-which is the third moment of the standardized finite population $\{(\bs{S}_{\bs{u}}^2)^{-1/2} (\bs{u}_i-\bar{\bs{u}}): i=1,2,\ldots,n\}$ up to a certain scale.
+which is the third moment of the standardized finite population $\{\bs{S}_{\bs{u}}^{-1} (\bs{u}_i-\bar{\bs{u}}): i=1,2,\ldots,n\}$ up to a certain scale.
 For descriptive convenience, we define $\gamma_n$ to be infinity when $r_1$ or $r_0$ equals zero or $\bs{S}^2_{\bs{u}}$ is singular.
 In \eqref{eq:gamma_n}, we use the subscript $n$ to emphasize the dependence of $\gamma_n$ on the finite population $\mathcal{U}_n$ of size $n$.
 Note that $\gamma_n$ is uniquely determined by $r_1, r_0$ and the potential outcomes and covariates of the $n$ experimental units.

-Below we consider the Berry-Esseen-type bound for the Gaussian approximation of the difference-in-means vector in \eqref{eq:did_srs_u} under the CRE.
+Below we consider the Berry--Esseen-type bound for the Gaussian approximation of the difference-in-means vector in \eqref{eq:did_srs_u} under the CRE.
 Note that, under the CRE, $(\hat{\tau}, \hat{\bs{\tau}}_{\bs{X}}^\top)^\top$ has mean $(\tau, \bs{0}_{1\times K})^\top$ and covariance matrix $\bs{V}$ as in \eqref{eq:V}.
 Let $\cC_{K+1}$ denote the collection of all measurable convex sets in $\mathbb{R}^{K+1}$.
 We then focus on bounding the supremum of the absolute difference between the probabilities of being in any measurable convex set for the standardized difference-in-means vector and the standard Gaussian random vector:

 By some algebra, $\bs{V} = (nr_1r_0)^{-1} \bs{S}^2_{\bs{u}}$, and thus $\Delta_n$ is well-defined as long as $\gamma_n < \infty$.
 For descriptive convenience, we define $\Delta_n$ to be 1 when $r_1$ or $r_0 $ equals zero or $\bs{S}^2_{\bs{u}}$ is singular.
-The bound for \eqref{eq:Delta_n} will be a natural multivariate extension of the classical univariate Berry-Esseen bound for the absolute difference between two distribution functions.
+The bound for \eqref{eq:Delta_n} is a natural multivariate extension of the classical univariate Berry--Esseen bound for the absolute difference between two distribution functions.
 More importantly, it suffices for our asymptotic analysis of rerandomization, noticing that the acceptance region for $\hat{\bs{\tau}}_{\bs{X}}$ under the Mahalanobis distance criterion is indeed a convex set in $\mathbb{R}^K$.
 From \eqref{eq:did_srs_u}, we essentially need to understand the Berry--Esseen-type bound for the central limit theorem under simple random sampling, which itself is also a special case of the combinatorial central limit theorem.
 Below we give a brief literature review.